fmhy/edit/docs/.vitepress/notes/spicetify-note.md

 Join their [Discord](https://discord.gg/VnevqPp2Rr) for version compatibility.

-Note that you can use the store built in to get a full list of addons and themes.
+Note that you can use the built-in store to get a full list of addons and themes.